Bob Arrington Founder, President, Funeral Director/Embalmer

 Spending most of his career in sales, Dick was Vice President for FenceMaster, National Accounts Manager for Master Halco, and National Accounts Manager for Stephens Pipe and Steel.
 He is married to Jan Arrington, a 30-year teacher at North Side High School, has four children and twelve grandchildren.

 Dick is an active member at Northside Church, having served on various committees.
 In his spare time, he enjoys fishing, listening to music, and reading about historical events.

 Judy Arrington Community Relations

-Since retiring from the nursing field, Judy found another passion alongside her husband, Bob, at their family business where she now serves as the Community Relations Coordinator.
-She is a Certified Perinatal Bereavement Counselor and currently serves on the Board of Heaven's Cradle, Jackson Chamber of Commerce Women in Business Committee, and the Community Action Committee of the West Tennessee Heart of the South Girl Scouts.
-Judy is also a member of the National Alliance of Grieving Children.
-Bob and Judy are members of Englewood Baptist Church.
+Since retiring from the nursing field, Judy found another passion alongside her husband Bob at their family business, where she now serves as Community Relations Coordinator.
+She is a Certified Bereavement Counselor through Resolve Through Sharing, and currently serves on the board for Heaven's Cradle.

 Barry Fulghum Facilities Manager